Finsler's lemma: Projection lemma

-The following statement, known as Projection Lemma (or also as Elimination Lemma), is common on the literature of linear matrix inequalities:
+The equivalence between the following statements is also common on the literature of linear matrix inequalities, and is known as the Projection Lemma (or also as Elimination Lemma):

-This can be seen as a generalization of one of Finsler's lemma variants with the inclusion of an extra matrix and an extra constraint.
+This lemma generalizes one of the Finsler's lemma variants by including an extra matrix C and an extra constraint involving this extra matrix.

+It is interesting to note that if the strict inequalities are changed to non-strict inequalities, the equivalence does not hold anymore: only the second statement imply the first statement.
+Nevertheless, it still possible to obtain the equivalence between the statements under extra assumptions.

 Robust version

 Finsler's lemma also generalizes for matrices Q and B depending on a parameter s within a set S. In this case, it is natural to ask if the same variable μ (respectively X) can satisfy $Q(s)-\mu B^{T}(s)B(s) \prec 0$ for all $s\in S$ (respectively, $Q(s) + X(s)B(s)+B^T(s)X^T(s) \prec 0$).
 If Q and B depends continuously on the parameter s, and S is compact, then this is true.
 If S is not compact, but Q and B are still continuous matrix-valued functions, then μ and X can be guaranteed to be at least continuous functions.